Manage PowerPoint Slide Masters in Python

 A Slide Master is a slide template that defines the layout, styles, theme, fonts, background, and other properties for slides in a presentation.
-If you want to create a presentation (or series of presentations) with the same style and template for your company, you can use a slide master.
+If you want to create a presentation (or a series of presentations) with the same style and template for your company, you can use a Slide Master.

 A Slide Master is useful because it allows you to set and change the look of all presentation slides at once.
-Aspose.Slides supports the Slide Master mechanism from PowerPoint.
+Aspose.Slides supports PowerPoint’s Slide Master mechanism.

-VBA also allows you to manipulate a Slide Master and execute the same operations supported in PowerPoint: change backgrounds, add shapes, customize the layout, etc. Aspose.Slides provides flexible mechanisms to allow you to use Slide Masters and perform basic tasks with them.
+VBA also allows you to manipulate the Slide Master and perform the same operations supported in PowerPoint: change backgrounds, add shapes, customize layouts, and more.
+Aspose.Slides provides flexible APIs that let you work with Slide Masters and perform common tasks.

 These are basic Slide Master operations:

-These are more advanced operations involving Slide Master:
+These are more advanced operations involving the Slide Master:

 • Compare Slide Masters.